vlad17/COS513-Blog/_includes/2015-10-24/future_work.md

 After we expand the corpus to a larger (still _static_) one, we can utilize some of GDELT's string column features by expanding them to $$\mathbb{R}^D$$ in the expand phase.

+An interesting alternative is to use a **dynamic** corpus, learning off of the GDELT news articles themselves (involves scraping the URLs).

 #### Normalization and scale

 Currently, the topic-columns are not scaled to their z-scores (the per-day parallelism would break down if we computed the data-set-wide $$\mu,\sigma$$).
 This negatively impacts clustering because high-magnitude columns dominate distance.